Job Title: Wireless Retail Sales Advocate - Cricket Wireless (Authorized Retailer)

 The Ion Center for Violence Prevention is a non-profit agency serving 13 Kentucky counties with an important mission: providing the best care of people of all identities who have been impacted by power-based personal violence and measurably reducing the number of people who have been hurt by it.
 The Ion Center's identity shines in everything we do such as prevent ION, compass ION, protect ION, intervent ION, collaborat ION, and transformat ION.
 All services provided to victim-survivors are free and confidential.

-The Ion Center is looking for compassionate individuals that will support and serve victim-survivors in the Buffalo Trace Region, ensuring that we are providing the best care and most welcome environment for them.
-Crisis Intervention Specialists play a key role in the services we provide through case management and goal setting, filing Emergency Protective Orders (EPOs), leading group sessions, court accompaniment, answering hotline calls, and addressing other needs as they arise.
+The Ion Center is looking for compassionate individuals that will support and serve victim-survivors residing in our Buffalo Trace shelter, ensuring that we are providing the best care and most welcome environment for them.
+Part-time Residential Crisis Intervention Specialists play a key role in the services we provide by answering hotline calls, maintaining facility cleanliness, connecting with and supporting victim-survivors, and addressing other needs as they arise during the overnight shift.
 If you want to help make our community safer, enjoy direct service work, and are excited to make a difference, this is the role for you!

 JOB SUMMARY: Under the supervision of the Site and Program Management, provides full range of crisis intervention and case management services to primary and secondary survivors of crime, with a special focus on victims of partner violence, sexual violence, and stalking, assisting victims to work towards safety and self-sufficiency.